-In our culture, we’ve established a tone where people shy away from giving and receiving things that aren’t “new” gifts for particular occasion.
-It’s embarrassing or weird to offer up a half used roll of kitty litter liners.
+In our culture, we’ve established a tone where people shy away from giving and receiving things that aren’t “new” gifts for a particular occasion.
+It’s embarrassing or weird to offer up a half-used roll of kitty litter liners.
 It’s maybe even more strange to accept it!
 But that’s so silly.

 Related Reading: Amazon Alternatives | How & Why To Break Up With Amazon